looxis/laravel-amazon-mws/README.md

 <a name="marketplaces"></a>
 ### Marketplaces
-If you need to change the marketplaces just set them in your code via the MWS Facade:
+If you need to change the marketplaces just set the country/countries in your code via the MWS Facade.
+For simplicity the package chooses the right endpoint and market place id via the given country.
+You do not have to set them by yourself.
+[Amazon MWS endpoints and Market Place IDS Overview](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_Endpoints.html) If something is missing do not hesitate to create an issue.

 ```php
 AmazonMWS::setMarketplaces('FR');